AANA Applauds HHS Report Calling for Removal of Practice Barriers for Non-physician Providers

 Audiovisual Distraction May Reduce Need for Supplemental Sedation

-require awake patients to be sedated during regional anesthesia, but new evidence suggests that using audiovisual devices as a distraction may curtail the need.
-The finding comes out of New York City, where
+awake patients to be sedated during regional anesthesia, but new evidence suggests that using audiovisual devices as a distraction may curtail the need.
+The finding comes out of New York City, where investigators

-investigators recruited 26 participants scheduled for ambulatory knee surgery under spinal anesthesia.
-The entire sample received minimal sedation with midazolam and, after randomization, 13 were also provided
+recruited 26 participants scheduled for ambulatory knee surgery under spinal anesthesia.
+The entire sample received minimal sedation with midazolam and, after randomization, 13 were also provided with video goggles

-with video goggles and headphones so that they could watch content they had pre-selected.
+and headphones so that they could watch content they had pre-selected.
 Patients were permitted to request more sedation at any time during the procedure.
-The results revealed no between-group
+The results revealed no between-group difference in postoperative

 From "Audiovisual Distraction May Reduce Need for Supplemental Sedation"